apache/incubator-retired-edgent-samples/APPLICATION_DEVELOPMENT.md

 The bundle is a standalone entity containing everything that's needed to run your application.

-The bundle contains the application's jar and the application's dependent Edgent jars and their transitive dependencies.

 The bundle is copied to the device and unpacked.
 A run script forms the appropriate `CLASSPATH`